ankowals/saf/README.md

 Entity apps can be used to group together any 3rd party apps that can be called by the step defs like for example autoIt, wireshark, mergecap etc.

 In this way multiple systems under test can be configured.

+Please note that in libs/libCore/config user can find default configruation that can be overwriten by global config available in  src/test/java/config/framework or src/test/java/config/environment subdirectories.
+For this reason please do not change anything in libs/libCore/config files.

 Now it is time to read test data configuration from *.config files.
 Everything that is written below applies also to environment configuration files behaviour.